 Many of these bags are made from polyester, which does make them light and strong but not totally zero waste - they may still made from a petrochemical based material, so we love these 100% organic cotton mesh bags which are also biodegrable.

 Another single use plastic item which can easily be avoided are cotton buds.
-Choose ones with paper stalks such as these sourcingmap Cotton Buds.
-Pretty much all cotton buds seem to come in plastic packaging however, but I suppose every little helps.
+Choose ones with paper stalks such as these Simply Gentle Organic Cotton.
+These ones also come in non-plastic packaging too.

 If you have kids or pets you might be finding that you get through a lot of paper towels, clearing up the constant spills and mess.
 The zero waste solution is to choose to clean up with a washable, reusable cloth every time.
 I use cut up old towels, ragged T-shirts and worn sheets, as I find these all make excellent cloths for cleaning and mopping up mess as well as being a wonderful way of getting the most use out of materials.

 For a 100% zero waste option you can buy Unpaper Towels made from sustainable, washable and biodegradable bamboo fibres.
 Initially, this will be an up front investment, but when you consider how much you may be spending on paper towels you could start to save money after a few months too.

 There are lots available, these ones from Ecoegg can be washed up to 85 times each.